leogx9r/DiscordCrypt/README.md

 The screen prompting you to unlock your database is necessary for **DiscordCrypt** to
     function.
 Without it, you won't be able to send or receive any encrypted messages.

-If you wish to stop seeing it, you will simply have to disable the plugin optionally,
-    click the `Cancel` button to bypass this prompt.

-Should you choose to skip the prompt, a button (that looks like DiscordCrypt's icon) will
-    remain at the top, you can press it at any time to be prompted to unlock your database again.
+If you don't want to be bothered to unlock the database every time Discord starts up, you
+    can disable the plugin in BetterDiscord's settings and enable it only when needed.